-‘Mind Hacks’ is a series of workshops that have been developed by Helplink’s Garda vetted, insured and qualified Counsellors and Mediators.
+‘Mind Hacks’ is a series of workshops that have been developed by Helplink’s Garda vetted, insured and qualified Counsellors, Therapists and Mediators.
 We currently provide these workshops to primary, secondary and third level students across Galway City and County.

-Our workshops are available at set, reasonable costs, they are generally funded via school contributions, parental contributions, PTA contributions, DEIS school funding and other local and national funding sources.
+Our workshops are available at low costs, they are generally funded via school contributions, parental contributions, PTA contributions, DEIS school funding and other local and national funding sources.

 To book a workshop for your school/college please email us at firstname.lastname@example.org or call us on (091) 759887.